 2.2 We collect personal information in a number of ways including:

-a) when you provide information directly to us, in person, by phone or in writing (whether by email, or through surveys, competitions, promotions or other electronic means);
+(a) when you provide information directly to us, in person, by phone or in writing (whether by email, or through surveys, competitions, promotions, purchasing programs or other electronic means);

-2.3 In some circumstances, personal information is provided to us by third parties such as data providers and brokers, credit reporting bodies, law enforcement agencies and other government entities or other organisations conducting activities on your behalf.
+2.3 In some circumstances, personal information is provided to us by third parties such as data providers and brokers, credit reporting bodies, law enforcement agencies and other government entities or other organisations conducting activities on your behalf, including activities and programs being offered in conjunction with us.
 With your expressed or implied consent, your personal information may be used and disclosed to us this way.

 2.4 In respect of personal information which is provided to us by third parties, we seek assurances that all such personal information has been collected lawfully and in compliance with the Privacy Act and that all required consents have been obtained for, and disclosure statements made in respect of, the intended use of that personal information.
 However, we will not be responsible for, and accept no liability in respect of, any failure by a third party to do so.